MicrosoftDocs/winrt-api/windows.gaming.input.preview/legacygipgamecontrollerprovider_getstandardcontrollerbuttonremapping.md

 ## -remarks

+The order of the buttons for ButtonSettings from most significant to least significant is: Right Thumbstick, Left Thumbstick, Right Shoulder, Left Shoulder, DPad Right, DPad Left, DPad Down, DPad Up, Y, X, B, A, View, Menu, Guide, and Bind.

 Normally, the ```previous``` parameter should be ```false```.
 This will read the current controller mapping. ```Previous``` may be used to read a mapping that was saved for later.
 For example, it may be useful to read a saved mapping to restore a previous state.

 > [!CAUTION]